S0AndS0/Perinoid_Pipes/Documentation/Gnupg_installation_options.md

 ### Mac `config` location for GnuPG

- > much like Windows and Linux this'll be under a hidden directory within your logged in user's home directory/folder; on Mac, Linux, & Android these directories are prefixed by a period (`.`) ei `/home/username/.gnupg`
+ > Much like Windows and Linux this'll be under a hidden directory within your logged in user's home directory/folder; on Mac, Linux, & Android these directories are prefixed by a period (`.`) ei `/home/username/.gnupg`